bitcoin/bitcoin/contrib/spendfrom/README.md

 `FROMADDRESS` (if you specify just one `FROMADDRESS`, change will go back to it).

+- If `--to=new` is specified a new receiving address is created in the local wallet.

 - If `--datadir` is not specified, the default datadir is used.

 - If `--config` is not specified, the default crown.conf is used.

+- The `--upto` option will not complain if there are insufficient funds for the amount requested, and just send as much as is available.

 - The `--dry_run` option will just create and sign the transaction and print the transaction data (as hexadecimal), instead of broadcasting it.